CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 ### 5. Apply billing units for your project

 - CSC project consumes billing units (BU's).
-- All new academic CSC projects are initially granted 10 000 BUs, so you can get started.
+- All new academic CSC projects are initially granted 10 000 BU's, so you can get started.
 However, you should estimate how many BU’s your project will consume **during 1 year** and apply more if needed.
 When you start a new project, you should plan ahead for your [project's billing unit and storage usage](sd-csc-project.md).
 - Use the [billing unit calculator](sd-csc-project.md#billing-unit-calculator-for-estimating-billing-units-consumption) for estimating your billing unit consumption.
 - Apply more billing units by clicking **"Apply for resources"** in Resource applications window.
 - You will get more info after your application to your MyCSC inbox.